peinser/pyconiq/README.md

 you need access to a so-called _Merchant_ profile.
 The process of onboarding with Payconiq, both for their development (`EXT`) and production (`PROD`) environment involves opening a support ticket (e-mail) and exchanging some information to setup your account.
-This involves your mobile phone number, address, Tax ID (if availablef) amongst others.
-The onboarding procedure it outlined [here](https://developer.payconiq.com/online-payments-dock/).
+In particular, your mobile phone number, address, Tax ID (if availablef), and company name amongst others.
+The onboarding procedure is outlined [here](https://developer.payconiq.com/online-payments-dock/).

 Once onboarded by the support team, you'll most likely have access to the